reedjosh/podinfo-operator/README.md

 Following are the steps to build the installer and distribute this project to users.

 1. Build the installer for the image built and published in the registry:

+`IMG` should be `ghcr.io/reedjosh/podinfo-operator:v<releasever>` for publishing releases, but this does require a token.
+TODO(reedjosh) publish via the pipeline on release tag.

 ```sh
 make build-installer IMG=<some-registry>/podinfo:tag